 If Steam doesn’t recognize the installed games on your Windows 11/10 PC, here’s what you can do to resolve the issue.
 Steam is the go-to place where you can manage and play your favorite games on PC.
-However, many users have reported that Steam is not recognizing all the installed games.
-If you are experiencing the same problem, continue with the guide to fix the issue.
+However, many users have reported that Steam does not recognize all installed games.
+If you are experiencing the same problem, follow the guide to fix it.

-Below is the list of all the effective workarounds that you can try if Steam doesn’t recognize the installed games.
+Below is a list of effective workarounds you can try if Steam doesn’t recognize the installed games.

 - Reinstall the Game without downloading